vanakenm/tdd-workshop/PITCHME.md

 ### Scripts

 - Go to the main
-- Login with "admin" (should show a list of customer)
+- Login with "admin" (should show a list of customers)
 - Click on the first customer (should show detail)
-- Add a note on it (should redirect to the detail, with the node)
+- Add a note on it (should redirect to the detail, with the note)

-If you start testing regularly, note your testing scheme
+If you start testing regularly, note your testing scheme.

 ---

 ### Scripts - Why?

-- Can delegate
+- Can share
 - Ensure everyone tests the same things
 - Avoid forgetting important parts
 - Speed